ksugar/qupath-extension-sam/README.md

 ### SamAutomaticMaskGenerator

 1. Select `Extensions` > `SAM` from the menu bar.
-2. Select the `Auto mask` tab in the `Segment Anyghing Model` dialog.
+2. Select the `Auto mask` tab in the `Segment Anything Model` dialog.
 3. Set parameters.
 4. Press the `Run` button.